 To Reserve a Trunk Free of Charge

-Contact the Florida Holocaust Museum directly to reserve a trunk to use at your school or classroom for up to six weeks, email: email@example.com or look for Teaching Trunks information in the Education section of The Florida Holocaust Museum website at www.flholocaustmuseum.org.
+Contact The Florida Holocaust Museum directly to reserve a trunk to use at your school or classroom for up to six weeks, email: firstname.lastname@example.org or look for Teaching Trunks information in the Education section of The Florida Holocaust Museum website at www.flholocaustmuseum.org

 - View/print the Idea Packets (guides that include lesson plans, worksheets, and resource lists) of the Holocaust projects by clicking on the project titles below.

-- Contact the author/disseminator of the project for advice on implementing the idea.
+- Contact the Author/Disseminator of the project for advice on implementing the idea.

 Dr. Miriam Klein Kassenoff